Multidimensional contracted rotations: Introduction and Main Result

+It is unclear whether the rotation number approach can be extended to higher dimensions so as to provide a similar description of the exceptional set $\mathcal E_A$ as in the one-dimensional case.
+Beyond the special case of diagonal matrices, the following result shows that, in the non-diagonalizable case, the study of $\mathcal E_A$ cannot be reduced to one-dimensional dynamics.

+\begin{theorem} There exist a non-diagonalizable matrix $A\in\mathrm{GL}_2$ with $\|A\|<1$ and a Lebesgue full set $U\subset\mathbb{R}^2$ such that for each $b\in U$, the map $f=f_{A,b}$ defined by \eqref{mapf1} is not $C^1$ conjugate to the product of one-dimensional contracted rotations. \end{theorem}

-The claim of Theorem \ref{thm1} and much more is known to be true in the one-dimen\-sional case $(d=1)$, see for instance \cite{B93, B04, zbMATH01300448, BKLN21, LN18}.
-Regarding the multidimensional case $(d>1)$, no results are currently known, \azul{as progress on this problem depends} on advances on the understanding of multidimensional piecewise contractions, which were obtained only very recently, see \cite{GaivaoPires2024}.
-Although a few other results \azul{on} multidimensional piecewise contractions are available, see \cite{BD08,CGMU16, zbMATH04182365, JAIN_LIVERANI_2025}, they cannot be applied to the parametrized families of piecewise contractions that arise in multidimensional contracted rotations.
+Apart from the particular cases mentioned above, to the best of our knowledge, no general results on multidimensional contracted rotations were known prior to this work.
+Progress on this problem has only become possible through recent advances in the theory of multidimensional piecewise contractions \cite{GaivaoPires2024,JAIN_LIVERANI_2025}.
+Although several results on multidimensional piecewise contractions are available (see \cite{BD08,CGMU16,zbMATH04182365}), they do not apply to the parametrized families arising in multidimensional contracted rotations.

+A key difficulty in the proof of Theorem \ref{thm1} is that, when the $b$-family associated with \eqref{mapf1} is rewritten as a family of maps on $[0,1)^d$, the parameter $b$ appears not only in the definition of the map but also in its domains of continuity.
+Consequently, the resulting family falls outside the scope of the existing theory.
+Another difficulty is that Theorem \ref{thm1} requires asymptotic periodicity on the whole domain, whereas available results establish such conclusions only on the set of regular points.
+This stronger statement is provided by Theorem \ref{thm:Gmu2}.